tymyrddin/blue-linux/source/docs/guards/README.md

 This is so that if an attacker is able to bypass one layer, another layer stands in the way to protect the network.
 Two of the most popular and significant tools used to secure networks are firewalls and intrusion detection systems.

-## Choosing a firewall for a Linux PC
+## Choosing a firewall for a GNU/Linux

 With a firewall, you can: